SadraShameli/sadra.nl/README.md

 ## sadra.nl

 This project is part of a full-stack application with multiple objectives, serving as both a personal portfolio and a backend for Sensor Hub devices.
 The application makes the devices able to fetch configuration, register telemetries and save noise recordings.
 Additionally, it includes a frontend for visualizing the data collected by the Sensor Hub devices.
-Key responsibilities:

 <br>
 <img src="Assets/Images/SadraNL.jpg">